Select therapeutic use:

 Boron or mannitol sensitivity.
 Intrathecal administration.

 Pre-existing or at high-risk of peripheral neuropathy: consider SC inj; if severe, treat only after careful risk-benefit assessment.
-Monitor for development or worsening of peripheral neuropathy; consider dose or schedule adjustment.
+Monitor for development or worsening of peripheral neuropathy; consider dose and/or schedule adjustment.
 History of syncope.
 Avoid dehydration; give fluids and electrolytes.
 Heart disease (monitor for CHF).
 Interrupt therapy and evaluate if new or worsening cardiopulmonary symptoms develop.
 High tumor burden: monitor for tumor lysis syndrome.
 Diabetes; closely monitor blood glucose.
 Hepatic impairment.
 Monitor CBC frequently during therapy and platelets prior to each dose; adjust dose/schedule for thrombocytopenia (see full labeling).
 Monitor for toxicities.
 High tumor burden (monitor for tumor lysis syndrome).
 Pregnancy (Cat.D); avoid.
 Nursing mothers: not recommended.

 Concomitant strong CYP3A4 inducers (eg, rifampin): not recommended; efficacy may be reduced.
 Avoid St. John's Wort.
 Potentiated by strong CYP3A4 inhibitors (eg, ketoconazole, ritonavir); consider reducing bortezomib dose.
 Caution with hypotensives and hypoglycemics.